-RSS reader Feedly has made a determined bid to pick up displaced Google Reader users by showing them how to make the Feedly site look more like Google’s RSS reader.
+RSS reader Feedly has made a determined bid to pick up displaced Google Reader users.
+It shows them how to make the site look more like Google’s RSS reader.

 It looks like Feedly will suit my needs.
 What about you, have you found a practical way to read RSS feeds after Google pulls the plug?